forestgrape/coronavirus/7_social/controlling.md

 ### Corona Conform Schooling

-> mostly written in October 2020 during a Corona wave peak in Europe.

 > As of 6.6.21 in Europe with risk groups vaccinated, protections can be relaxed.
 Children get only mild Covid anyways.
 Vaccination for children is strongly discouraged here, the mRNA vaccines are magnitudes of order more risky for children than Covid.

-> As of 20.8.2021 I consider good regular as appropriate but I don't think any other measures are necessary in school settings.
-Possibly regular testing of teachers.
+> As of 23.8.2021: Good ventilation is the basis.
+Additional measures depending on the epidemiological and regional situation: Possibly masks.
+Possibly regular testing with a focus on teachers.
+Measures tailored to the local situation should work fine since students and teachers normally attend only one (or sometimes two) schools.
+Continuity in time (at least a few weeks) helps acceptance and clarity.
+Schools are  places to communicate & explain.

+#### School Measures
+> mostly written in October 2020 during a Corona wave peak in Europe.

 Measure regarding schools can reach from complete closure to mild measures such as wearing face-masks in breaks.
 * _Evidence:_  ~~In Israel the reopening of schools seems to have contributed to increased spread~~ **Correction, 24.10.20**: There have been infection clusters in high schools (which have been probably caused by infected teachers, see [Summary Stein-Zamir](../5_epidemiological/spread_analyses.md#summary-stein-zamir)).
 But I could *not* find any evidence that the rise in cases after reopening the entire country (not only schools) can be causally linked to schools, neither in Israel nor in any other country.